nargalzius/HTMLvideo/README.md

 Uses a replay icon for the replay.
 When set to `false`, it'll use the same icon as the play button.

 `chromeless` | Default: `false`
 Removes all controls.
-Useful for preview videos on collapsed states for desktop units where you don't want video controls visible.
-Clicking on the player itself only toggles play/pause.
+Useful for preview videos on collapsed states for desktop units where you don't want video controls visible. **WARNING:** If you also set `elementtrigger` to false, then you can only control/toggle the video programatically.

 `progressive` | Default: `true`
 Preloads the entire video (or a huge chunk of it) before playback.